jxieeducation/Product-Notes-2018/Case-Notes/README.md

 * Yale University Investments Office
 * ZipCar Refining the Business Model
 * Blockchain Entrepreneurship Opportunities in the Practices of the Unbanked
-* Business Model Analysis for Entrepreneurs
 * Airbnb, Etsy, Uber: Acquiring the First Thousand Customers
-* Customer Discovery and Validation for Entrepreneurs (HBS No. 812-097)
-* Customer Visits for Entrepreneurs
-* A Primer on Programmatic Advertising
 * Yelp
 * Airbnb: A disruptive innovator
 * Atlassian: Sales